What Does the Bible Say About Laughter Is The Best Medicine?

 In the 1300s, Henri de Mondeville, a professor of surgery, propagated post-operative therapy with humor.
 Norman Cousins, a journalist, and a professor, also initiated this trend when he developed his own “treatment,” based on mood elevation through laughter.

-Laughter Is the best medicine Bible Verse
+Laughter Bible Verse

 A cheerful heart is a good medicine, but a broken spirit saps a person’s strength.
 Proverbs 17:22.